 Effective loan repayment is crucial to maintaining good financial health throughout college.
 Start by creating a detailed budget that outlines all your income sources (such as part-time jobs or parental contributions) and expenses (including rent, groceries, and transportation costs).
 Allocate a portion of your budget toward repaying your student loans each month.

 Make extra payments whenever possible to reduce the overall interest paid over time.
 Even small additional fees can make a significant difference in paying off your loan faster.
-Explore future opportunities for refinancing or consolidating your loans if it makes financial sense.
+If it makes financial sense, explore future opportunities for refinancing or consolidating your loans.

 To avoid unnecessary debt accumulation while in college: